Electricity firm CEOs urge clear policies for low-carbon shift

 Governments will meet in Paris for a summit from Nov.
 30 to Dec.
 11 to agree a deal to curb greenhouse gas emissions that may hasten a shift from fossil fuels, which are used by many power generators.

-The letter, by companies in the 11-member Global Sustainable Electricity Partnership (GSEP) did not spell out exactly which policies they favoured, saying they could be “carbon pricing or regulation or any other way to incentivise investments, operations and innovations.”
+The letter, by companies in the 11-member Global Sustainable Electricity Partnership (GSEP) did not spell out exactly which policies they favored, saying they could be “carbon pricing or regulation or any other way to incentivize investments, operations and innovations.”

 Together they said that they generated about a third of world electricity last year and supplied it to 1.2 billion people.